 YRP was called to the area of Yonge Street and Gamble Road in Richmond Hill on October 8, 2020, after a car crashed into a hydro box and a male driver fled the scene.
 Officers set up a perimeter in the area, and with the assistance of officers in Air2 and the Canine Unit, found the driver hiding in a ravine.
 The 49-year-old was charged with Impaired and Dangerous Operation of a Vehicle and Failing to Remain at the Scene.

-Each year, YRP receives more than 3,500 citizen-generated 9-1-1 calls to report impaired driving.
+Each year, YRP receives more than 3,500 driving.
 These calls save lives.

+Each year, YRP receives more than 3,500 citizen-generated 9-1-1 calls to report impaired